rupeshtiger/PineScript-Backtesting-Tools/README.md

 Features scripts to highlight candles and background colors based on specific conditions, such as when the price is below a moving average, to improve visual analysis.
 # Customization Options:
 Allows users to adjust input parameters, smoothing methods, and lengths to tailor strategies to different market conditions and trading styles.
-# Title: PineScript-Backtesting-Tools
-Overlay: true (The indicator will be plotted directly on the main price chart of TradingView)
 # 2. Input Parameters
 Length (len):
 Description: Defines the period for the Exponential Moving Average (EMA) calculation.